Rules of Conduct and Safety

 - Pets, emotional support and comfort animals are not allowed on CapMetro vehicles.

 - Beverages are allowed in spill-proof containers, screw top bottles, or cups with lids.
 Otherwise, please don't eat or drink on board CapMetro vehicles.

-- Smoking tobacco products, including electronic cigarettes or vaporizers, and chewing tobacco are not allowed.
-Expelling the residue of any tobacco product, including chewing tobacco, is also not allowed.
+- Smoking tobacco products, including electronic cigarettes or vaporizers, and chewing tobacco are not allowed on vehicles.
+Expelling the residue of any tobacco product, including chewing tobacco, is also not allowed on vehicles.

 - Consumption of alcoholic beverages on board and at stops is not allowed.
 Alcohol must be in its original and sealed container for transport.

 - The operator must secure your mobility device, such as a wheelchair or scooter, for you.